-- Providing customer feedback on products, marketing materials and their overall experience
+- Providing customer feedback on products, marketing materials and their overall experience.

-- Identifying candidates for case studies, testimonials and speaking opportunities
+- Identifying candidates for case studies, testimonials and speaking opportunities.

-- Creating blog posts and other company materials that helps educates customers and generate leads for marketing.
-The customer success team should be your subject matter experts.
-They have content gold in their heads–they need to put pen to computer and get those ideas out to the masses.
+- Creating blog posts and other company materials that educate customers and generates leads for marketing.
+After all, they’re the subject matter experts on what makes your customers tick.
+They have content gold in their heads–they just need to get those ideas out to the masses.

 Marketing can help CS by:

 - Organizing customer events.
 They usually have the budget to help make your events stand out.

 - Providing access to powerful tools, such as marketing automation.
 Marketing can help customer success communicate more effectively to customers using software that allows for better segmentation and nurturing capabilities.